qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 Qdrant’s Rust client has been fully reshaped.
 It is now more accessible and easier to use.
 We have focused on putting together a minimalistic API interface.
 All operations and their types now use the builder pattern, providing an easy and extensible interface, preventing breakage with future updates.
+See the Rust [ColBERT query](#colbert-multivector-support) as great example.
 Additionally, Rust supports safe concurrent execution, which is crucial for handling multiple simultaneous requests efficiently.